Refine and Represent: Region-to-Object Representation Learning: Exploring Vision Transformer Architectures

 \section{Exploring Vision Transformer Architectures}

 Inspired by the recent progress in applications of Vision Transformer (ViT) architectures \cite{he2022masked, caron2021emerging, chen2021empirical, dosovitskiy2020image}, we experiment with applying \ours pretraining to a ViT-Base (Vit-B) architecture.We apply additonal transpose convolution layers during the pretraining on the feature maps in the final transformer block to get 7x7 and 14x14 feature maps to mimic the output of ResNet C5 and C4 output.
 We did not make any other changes to the architecture or the loss.
-We pretrained the R2O and MAE for 300 epochs on ImageNet100 with a global batch size of 1024.
+We pretrained R2O and MAE for 300 epochs on ImageNet-100 with a global batch size of 1024.
 We used the exact same optimization set up as our ResNet experiments.
 The base learning rate is 0.3 following a cosine decay schedule.
 The momentum is 0.9 and weight decay is $10^{-6}$.
-For MAE, we strictly followed the optimization setting of \cite{he2022masked}.
-We evaluate the pretrained weights of MS COCO for instance detection and segmentation.
-We fined tuned for 1$\times$ schedule (12 epoch) using AdamW optimizer.
+For MAE, we strictly followed the optimization settings written in the paper \cite{he2022masked}.
+We evaluate the pretrained weights on MS COCO for the task of object detection and instance segmentation.
+We fined tuned for 1$\times$ schedule (12 epoch) using AdamW optimizer \cite{loshchilov2017decoupled}.
 The learning rate is 3e-4, the layer-wise decay rate is 0.75, and the drop path rate is 0.2.
-The learning rate is multiplied by 0.1 at epochs 9 and 11.
-Table \ref{table:vit} compares MAE \cite{he2022masked} to \ours when using a ViT-B encoder after pretraining on ImageNet100 for 300 epochs.
+The learning rate is multiplied by 0.1 at epochs 9 and 11. \Cref{table:vit} compares MAE \cite{he2022masked} to \ours when using a ViT-B encoder after pretraining on ImageNet-100 for 300 epochs.
 The \ours pretrained encoder provides a $+5.7$ increase in AP\textsuperscript{bb} and a $+4.9$ increase in AP\textsuperscript{mk} relative to MAE.
 Thus, the benefits of \ours pretraining for dense prediction tasks also apply to newer architectures such as ViTs.